-A spoonful of a product you probably already have in your cabinet can prevent (or reverse) the crystallization of honey as it ages.
+A spoonful of a product you probably already have in your cabinet can prevent (or reverse) the chemical process that causes crystallized honey.

 Honey is the only food product that never goes bad, though, if you’ve ever discovered a jar of honey forgotten in the back of a cabinet, you might doubt it based on looks.
-Aged honey turns to an unappetizing, crystallized mess- making it impossible to pour, or still.
+Aged honey turns to an unappetizing, crystallized mess- making it impossible to pour or use in most food prep.

-Research: Determined to know, I asked a beekeeping friend if adding corn syrup to honey would change the chemical makeup enough to prevent crystallization.
-Horrified, he began ranting about purity, marketing, and the shady business of corporate food company labeling, so I decided I’d just stay quiet and experiment.
+Determined to know, I asked a beekeeping friend if adding corn syrup to honey would change the chemical makeup enough to prevent honey from going into the crystallized state overtime.
+Horrified, he began something of a rant about honey purity, corporate marketing, and the shady business of commercial food labeling, so I decided I’d just stay quiet and experiment on my own with fixing the crystallized honey in my cabinet.

-Honey – either crystallized or a batch you want to prevent from crystallizing.
+- Honey – either already crystallized honey or a fresher batch of liquid honey that you want to prevent from crystallizing in storage.

 STEP 1.
 Melt Existing Honey Crystals